 Topeka Man Sentenced For Bank Robbery

-WICHITA, KAN. – A Topeka man who robbed a bank with a pocket knife has been sentenced to 50 months in federal prison, U.S. Attorney Barry Grissom said today.
+TOPEKA, KAN. – A Topeka man was sentenced Monday to three years in federal prison for bank robbery, U.S. Attorney Barry Grissom said.

 Grissom commended the Topeka Police Department, the FBI and Assistant U.S. Attorney Jared Maag for their work on the case.